What does an Agile Coach?

 How Can You Do It?

-Mediating the team through conflicts and help them with making decisions and foster the team’s self-organization.
+Mediating the team through conflicts and helps them with making decisions and foster the team’s self-organization.
 After a few months, a team shall have jelled.

 Facilitate meetings for the team, including preparing, moderation and post-processing for the agile process as well as the supporting agile organization.
 After a year of working with a team, the team members shall be empowered to run regularly all events without you attending.